Commercial Content | 18+ | T&C Apply | Play Responsibly | Ad Disclosure

 Cheltenham betting offers are here to make your betting experience even more interesting.
-The four extraordinary days are coming up next year, the most important jump racing event will take place from Tuesday the 16th of March, 2021, until Friday the 19th of March, 2021.
+The four extraordinary days are coming up next year, the most important jump racing event will take place from Tuesday 15th March, 2022, until Friday 18th of March, 2022.

 The Cheltenham Festival is a real treat each year for all those who admire horse racing – and often billed as ‘the Olympics of jumps racing’ even though it’s held every year!
 The finest jockeys, horses, trainers, and owners – mainly from the UK, Ireland and France – gather together for the big prize money and the greatest racing honours.

 What should we expect from next year’s meeting and where to look for the best Cheltenham betting offers?
 Continue to read our review and discover.
 However, first of all, let’s remind ourselves of the Cheltenham’s structure.

 As we have already said, Cheltenham is a four-day horse racing festival.
 The number and types of races at the festival have changed over the years.
 In the beginning, the meeting lasted for two days, then it grew to three, and finally four.
 This year you will be able to follow 28 different races split up over 4 days (7 races each day).